cyanit/surge/PaulTODO.md

   * Lets do proper git ID at make time also
 * don't do kMeta or kEasy - separate those out
 * Components on whom build never gets called
+* VST2 doesn't delete instance else it crashes.
+I think it is because the LOE is deleted out of order.
+Check on Linux.

 * Bugs I haven't debugged yet I know about
   * global octave < 0 clicks when switching in latch.
 Does it do it in surge proper too?